learn-co-curriculum/phase-0-macos-env-system/README.md

 ### Check Your Work

-<iframe width="560" height="315" src="https://www.youtube.com/embed/2AXGt6-kHnE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YS_qinEgacI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 If you can open the "Google Chrome" application using "Spotlight Search", continue below.

 ## Install Visual Studio Code (VS Code)

-Visual Studio Code (VS Code) is the tool that you’ll use to edit your Ruby and JavaScript files.
+Visual Studio Code (VS Code) is the tool that you'll use to edit your Ruby and JavaScript files.
 It is a text editor that provides some beneficial extensions for developers.
 One such tool is an integrated terminal!
 This means that you can edit your code and use your terminal in the same window.
 Follow the steps below